-Balfour Beatty is a leading international infrastructure group with 26,000 employees - 12,000 of them based across the UK.
+Balfour Beatty is a leading international infrastructure group with 24,500 employees - 12,000 of them based across the UK.
+Our employees drive the delivery of powerful new solutions, shape thinking, create skylines and inspire a new generation of talent to be the change-makers of tomorrow.
 We finance, develop, build, maintain and operate the increasingly complex and critical infrastructure that supports national economies and deliver projects at the heart of local communities.